neondatabase/website/content/docs/connect/connect-from-any-app.md

 ## Where do I obtain a password?

-The connection string on the Neon **Dashboard** only includes a password immediately after you create a project.
-The password no longer appears in the connection string once you navigate away from the Neon Console or refresh the browser.
+A password was provided to you when you created your Neon project.
 If you have misplaced your password, refer to [Reset a password](../../manage/users/#reset-a-password) for password reset instructions.

 ## What port does Neon use?